Planning Your Trip

 What to Eat and Drink in Frankfurt

-Frankfurt's dining scene can be refreshingly international with options from Japan to SoCal.
+Frankfurt's dining scene can be refreshingly international with options from Japanese to SoCal.
 But those are merely a welcome distraction from Frankfurt's traditional cuisine.
 The city has several restaurants that are more than 100 years old and an endless supply of sausage.
 Try classics like the fragrant, poetically named handkäse mit musik (cheese with music), or order hard-boiled eggs and boiled potatoes with Frankfurter grüne sosse (Frankfurt green sauce).

 Frankfurt also has hip and modern bars in places like the Bahnhofsviertel, a formerly seedy area surrounding the central train station.
 But if you want to get to the heart of the city, you have to visit an apfelweinlokal (traditional apple wine bar).
 Known as ebbelwoi in the local dialect, this tart, slightly sour fruit wine, is a must-try when in Frankfurt.
 The charming bembel the drink is served in also makes for a great souvenir if you find one at the city's many flea markets.